cs1302uga/cs1302-tutorials/github-setup.md

 To set up your account:

 1. [Click Here](https://education.github.com/pack/join)
-1. Click on "Yes, I'm a Student"
+1. Click on "Get your Pack".
 1. Fill out the form and submit for review
 1. Wait on email confirmation from GitHub.
 Hopefully, this will take less than a day.